-Touch release slide’s advantages outweigh its disadvantages by far, but we must admit that some minor cons exist.
-They mostly refer to the functionality of the spring, which is, no surprise, exposed to wear and tear and daily stress and, thus, can lose vigour in pushing the drawer open or break down.
+The touch release slide’s advantages outweigh its disadvantages by far, but we must admit that some minor cons exist.
+They mostly refer to the functionality of the spring, which is, no surprise, exposed to wear and tear and daily stress and, thus, can lose vigor in pushing the drawer open or break down.
 Another disadvantage is if the spring breaks when the drawer is closed, it will be quite a challenge to open the drawer since you don’t have a grip on the exterior.
-Fortunately, though, such issue is not likely to happen, if your slide is high-quality.
+Fortunately, though, such an issue is not likely to happen, if your slide is high-quality.

 While the spring and trigger are present in all push to open slides, there are some additional features that make a difference between slides.
 One of them is the type of extension.
-A full extension mechanism allows to open the drawer to maximum extent so as you get easy access to all its contents.
-There are slides that extend only partially, making you stretch your hand under the cabinet countertop to reach to the needed items.
-This makes partially extendable slides a bit uncomfortable to use, especially if you have lots of items to store and have no choice but stuffing things in the back of the drawer.
+A full-extension mechanism allows opening the drawer to the maximum extent so as you get easy access to all its contents.
+There are slides that extend only partially, making you stretch your hand under the cabinet countertop to reach the needed items.
+This makes partially extendable slides a bit uncomfortable to use, especially if you have lots of items to store and have no choice but to stuff things in the back of the drawer.
 If there is little to store, make a point of placing the contents in the front to ensure you have easy access to them when you open the drawer.

 What is a push to open soft close slide?

 But, as long as the drawer stays closed most of the time, this shouldn’t be a problem.
 An aspect you are better off to take into consideration is the accumulation of dirt and cleaning.
-The location of undermounts makes them hard to reach for grime, dust and spills, allowing you spend less time and effort on cleaning them.
+The location of under-mounts makes them hard to reach for grime, dust, and spills, allowing you to spend less time and effort on cleaning them.
 Side mounts are more exposed to dust and dirt, so you are expected to clean them more often.